vapor/docs/http/responder.md

 # Responder

 The `Responder` is a simple protocol defining the behavior of objects that can accept a `Request` and return a `Response`.
-Most notably in Vapor, it is the core api endpoint that connects the `Droplet` to the `Server`.
+Most notably in Vapor, it is the core API endpoint that connects the `Droplet` to the `Server`.
 Let's look at the definition:

 ```swift
 public protocol Responder {